Released on Bail

 Contact Us

 Bail time limits can be confusing.
-Following a change to legislation in October 2022 the police can now bail a suspect initially for a period of 3 months to allow them to investigate the alleged offence, pre October 2022 this was 28 days.
+Following a change to legislation in October 2022 the police can now bail a suspect initially for a period of 3 months to allow them to investigate the alleged offence, prior to October 2022 this time period was 28 days.

 Further extensions must be authorised by a magistrates court by way of an application made by the police setting out the reasons why an extension is required.